tradingstrategy-ai/docs/source/glossary.rst

         Backtesting is the process of analysing :term:`historical market data` to see how a trading strategy would have performed statistically in the past.
 It is a key component of effective trading system development and can be used to test a trading hypothesis/strategy on the historical data.

+        Backtesting results are :term:`benchmarked <benchmark>` against each other and indices like SP500, Bitcoin price.
+        Backtesting results are often too promising due to :term:`overfitting`.
+It can be always assumed that the live trading performance is worse than the strategy backtested results.

         Backtesting is usually performed by specialised tool, or a backtesting framework written in some programming language.
         Different backtesting frameworks offer compromises between speed (how many combinations you can test and how fast), complexity (single pair. vs multi pair vs. :term:`portfolio construction` strategies), supported market data